Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis shows four active stops operating in South Ripley, offering mixed bus services.
-These stops are served by one route collectively providing 152 weekly passenger trips.
-Transport accessibility is moderate with residents typically located 441 meters from the nearest stop.
+Transport analysis indicates four active public transport stops in South Ripley, with a mix of bus services.
+These stops are served by one route collectively offering 152 weekly passenger trips.
+Transport accessibility is moderate, with residents typically located 441 meters from the nearest stop.

 Frequently Asked Questions - Transport